2024 In-Person Registration - Paraprofessional Conference

 The Leigh and John McNairy Library at Lenoir Community College in Kinston, NC, recently launched a new website and new library services.
 These updates took place based on Project Outcome survey data from the previous three semesters.
 Speaker Nicole Vandiford will demonstrate the process the library took to analyze the Project Outcome survey results and design and create the new library website and services.
 We will discuss how to use Project Outcome’s survey feature and how to look at and design library websites for best student and faculty understanding and engagement.

-Introduction to Embedding Evaluation (Recorded)
+Introduction to Embedding Evaluation (Pre-recorded)

 Lincoln County Public Library (LCPL) participated in the Embedding Evaluation cohort for the Carolinas this past year.
 “Embedding Evaluation in Libraries: Developing Internal Evaluators is a team-based training and coaching program for public library staff.
 Over 9 months, participants build their evaluation knowledge and skills, embed evaluation in their libraries, and develop a network of like-minded peers.”
 Through this program, the LCPL developed various methods of evaluation to collect and analyze data for the Backpack Historian Project.
 The Backpack Historian Project is part oral history, part ephemera scanning to help families take charge of their history and documentation for their archives.
 Discover the success and problems LCPL faced during this process as well as learn tips and tricks to incorporating evaluation into your own programming.